ternaus/google-docstring-parser/tools/README.md

 # Whether to require parameter types in docstrings
 require_param_types = true

+# Whether to check references for proper format
+check_references = true

 # List of filenames to exclude from checks
 # These can be just filenames (e.g., "conftest.py") or paths ending with the filename
 exclude_files = ["conftest.py", "__init__.py", "tests/fixtures/bad_docstrings.py"]